lewisthagichu/lewisthagichu/README.md

 - 📫 How to reach me **lewisthagichu254@gmail.com**

-- ⚡ Fun fact **I'm a passionate photographer and love capturing the beauty of the world around us.**
+- ⚡ Fun fact: **My code is so efficient, it once solved a Rubik's Cube before I even finished scrambling it.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">